animeshon/docs/docs/ashen/introduction.md

 - Which Anime (or episode) was this screenshot taken from?
 - Which Anime (or episode) was this video clip taken from?
-- Which Anime are depicted in this AMV (Anime Music Video)?
+- Which Anime (or episodes) are depicted in this AMV (Anime Music Video)?
-- I have a collection of video files, how can I group them by Anime?
+- I have a collection of video files, can I group them by Anime?
-- I have a large number of images / videos, how can I extract metadata in a quick way (>10 req/s)?
+- I have a large number of images / videos, can I extract their metadata in a quick way (>10 req/s)?
-- I have a streaming service, how can I prevent copyrighted material from being uploaded there?
+- I have a streaming service, can I prevent copyrighted material from being uploaded there?

 Ashen might not be the best choice for the following queries:

-- I have this heavily edited image, what Anime (or episode) was it taken from? `try [trace.moe](https://trace.moe/) if image lookup fails on Ashen`
+- I have this heavily edited image, what Anime (or episode) was it taken from?
+  - try [trace.moe](https://trace.moe/) if image lookup fails on Ashen
-- I have this meme (e.g. a cropped image with text), what Anime (or episode) was it taken from? `try Google or Yandex if image lookup fails on Ashen`
+- I have this meme (e.g. a cropped image with text), what Anime (or episode) was it taken from?
+  - try Google or Yandex if image lookup fails on Ashen

 Ashen will support the following use-cases in future versions:

-- Where was this fanart taken from? `use [saucenao.com](saucenao.com) for the moment`
+- Where was this fanart taken from?
+  - *use [saucenao.com](saucenao.com) for the moment*
 - Which Anime / character(s) are depicted in this fanart?
 Who is its author?
 - Where was this cosplay taken from?
 - Which Anime / character(s) are represented in this cosplay?
 Who is the cosplayer / photographer?
-- Which Manga / Doujinshi / Light Novel / Visual Novel was this picture taken from? `for Manga and Doujinshi please refer to [Ashen Grey](https://docs.animeshon.com/docs/ecosystem/roadmap)`
+- Which Manga / Doujinshi / Light Novel / Visual Novel was this picture taken from?
+  - *for Manga and Doujinshi please refer to [Ashen Grey](https://docs.animeshon.com/docs/ecosystem/roadmap)*

 ## Take a tour of Ashen